noahehall/theBookOfNoah/linux/cmdline.md

 ## important files
   - /etc/inittab: a table of processes to start automatically on bootup
-- /home/[username] a users home
-  - Alias at ~
-  - .bash_history `all the cmds entered`
+  - /home/[username]/.bash_history `all the cmds entered`
+  - /etc/passwd: contains a list of all the system user accounts a long with some basic configuration information about each user
+    - User entry: one per line consisting of seven fields delimited by colons that are each used to assign specific features for the user
+    - Example entry: noahjedwardhall:x:501:501:Noah Edward:/home/noahedwardhall:/bin/bash

+# important programs
-/bin/bash: the default shell for many userIDs
+  - /bin/bash: the default shell for many userIDs
-OPTIONS
+    - OPTIONS
--c string `reads commands from string and processes them` -i `starts an interactive shell, allowing input from the user` -l `acts as if invoked as a login shell`
+      - -c string `reads commands from string and processes them`
+      - -i `starts an interactive shell, allowing input from the user`
+      - -l `acts as if invoked as a login shell`
--r `starts a restricted shell, limiting the user to the default directory` -s `reads commands from the standard input`
+      - -r `starts a restricted shell, limiting the user to the default directory`
+      - -s `reads commands from the standard input`
-/bin/tcsh: shell based on the original C shell /bin/dash: the debian based versio of the ash shell /bin/csh: a softlink to pointing to the tcsh shell /bin/sh: the default system shell; used for system shell scritps, e.g. those needed at startup /etc/passwd: contains a list of all the system user accounts a long with some basic configuration information about each user User entry: one per line consisting of seven fields delimited by colons that are each used to assign specific features for the user
+  - /bin/tcsh: shell based on the original C shell
+  - /bin/dash: the debian based versio of the ash shell
+  - /bin/csh: a softlink to pointing to the tcsh shell
+  - /bin/sh: the default system shell; used for system shell scritps, e.g. those needed at startup
-Example entry: noahjedwardhall:x:501:501:Noah Edward:/home/noahedwardhall:/bin/bash

 # important environment variables
 Environment variables: store information about the shell session and the working environment